 The R-PP indicates a willingness to tackle the issue of land tenure and suggests that the SESA process should include the issue of land tenure, access to resources and benefit sharing mechanisms.
-In addition, the adoption of OP 4.12 (Involuntary Resettlement) will contribute to addressing the issue of land tenure conflict (p.
-106).
-Despite acknowledging the potential problems that may arise over the question of land and carbon tenure, the R-PP needs to further address the question of how land tenure conflicts will be addressed during the REDD+ process.
+The R-PP needs to further address the question of how land tenure conflicts will be addressed during the REDD+ process.